MicrosoftDocs/mooncaketest/articles/event-hubs/event-hubs-dotnet-framework-getstarted-send.md

     SendingRandomMessages();
     ```

+8. Run the program, and ensure that there are no errors.

+Congratulations!
+You have now sent messages to an Event Hub.

 ## Next steps
 Now that you've built a working application that creates an Event Hub and sends data, you can move on to the following scenarios: